briansdenny/briandenny.net-dev/content/project/jSign WF content/index.md

   - Bullet pointed lists should contain only one level (unlike this one, which contains two)
   - Avoid inserting a bullet pointed list anywhere in a grammatical sentence unless the final bullet completes the sentence.
 - **Don't reference other articles**
-  - Whatfix articles doesn't support clickable links to other articles or Whatfix content.
+  - Whatfix doesn't support clickable links to Whatfix articles or Whatfix content.[^1]
   - Information needed to contextualize or complete a process/topic should be included in that article whenever possible.

+[^1]: Whatfix does, however, support linking to external URLs.
+As you'll see, the revised articles below include links to the relevant original help articles.
+This provided an easy way for users to locate the exhaustive instructions as we transitioned away from the traditional format.

 #### Representative Content
 {style="color: red"}